nyc-pyladies/study-group/_posts/2018-11-19-pyladies-study-group.md

 > "I love that overall, Pyladies provides a safe and welcoming environment for women of such diverse backgrounds!"
 <cite>Felice Ho</cite>

+---

 ### What is the purpose of the study group?
 It is a regular gathering for PyLadies of all levels to work on solo projects or in collaboration with one another.
 It is a welcoming space where any Python related question is fair game, beginner or advanced, or in-between.
-The overarching goal is to foster a community where attendees can share coding tips, cool python finds, or short tutorials, set realistic goals, and encourage each other.
+The overarching goal is to foster a community where attendees can share coding resources, set realistic goals, and encourage each other.

+---

 ### How does this series differ from past NYC PyLadies study groups?
 PyLadies has hosted study group events in the past and they have been a great success because the community is made up of individuals who are eager to collaborate and support one another.
-Attendee feedback from the past events has suggested that the lack of structure essential for any study group event have made it difficult for members who are just starting out and/or those looking for new collaboration opportunities.
+Attendee feedback from the past events has suggested that the lack of structure essential for any study group event made it difficult for members who are just starting out and/or those looking for new collaboration opportunities.
 Futhermore, if study groups aren't offered regularly, it is difficult to establish continuity and foster growth.

 With this study group series we hope to provide the right balance between structured networking and free-form coding time.
 We take feedback seriously and are open to adapting the structure of the evening to the needs and wants of the community.

+---

 ### A summary of the evening.